 The museum at the feet of the Sulayman too is called the Osh regional museum and it has a good amount of artifacts telling about the long history of the region.
 The museum is built in a very soviet style with the white marble everywhere.
 It is also a place where the ones with some Russian skills can read about Kurmanjan Datka, who was a famous great female leader of the Southern Kyrgyzstan during the era when the Kyrgyz tribes were fighting with the Russian army.

 What to see in Osh region surroundings

-The best time to plan your trip to the Osh region at the end of August – the beginning of September, when crops are harvested from the fields and the sun will not burn as much as in summer.
+The best time to have your trip to the Osh region is at the end of August – the beginning of September, when crops are harvested from the fields and the sun will not burn as much as in summer.
 Also the spring time is beautiful in the Fergana valley as in all Central Asia.

 One of the must-see point is the Caves of Chil-Ustun.
 Walking in dark caves hearing the cries of bats is not a pleasure for the faint of heart, but if you can overcome the bats you might get impressed.
 Those who like to meet history are advised to stop by the city of Uzgen.
 Once the second capital of the state of the Karakhanids.
 In Uzgen you can enjoy ancient mausoleums and mosques, authentic oriental bazaars and the authentic Uzgenskiy plov made with the famous reddish rice.